 3. Don't Throw Too Much at Your Sales Reps

 A major drawback of Game of Thrones’ final chapter has been its pacing.

 Instead of the show’s typical format of 10, one-hour episodes, Season 8 has been condensed into just six episodes, most of which are about 80 minutes long.

-As a result, the show that has built its reputation on complex, interlocking story arcs has felt more rushed, quickly jumping from one scene to the next and even abruptly moving on from certain storylines altogether.
+As a result, a show that has built its reputation on complex, interlocking story arcs has felt more rushed, quickly jumping from one scene to the nex,t and even abruptly moving on from certain storylines altogether.

 This change, combined with some intense, drawn-out battle sequences, has made for a chaotic viewing experience where we’re forced to digest a lot of action in a short amount of time.
 Raise your hand if you’ve had to read a recap right after an episode ends!

 Being able to recall the specifics of a Throne episode isn’t all that important.
 But when it comes to sales, your reps can't read a training recap during their next sales call.
-That's why training content is most effective when it’s engaging, easily remembered and can be applied in the context of the moment.
+They need training content that is engaging and memorable, so that learning can be applied in the heat of the moment.

-Considering all the knowledge today’s reps need to have valuable conversations, long-winded presentations and boot camps no longer cut it.
+And considering all the info today’s reps need to have valuable conversations, it's fair to say that long-winded presentations and boot camps won't cut it.
 Research shows that when the brain absorbs a large amount of information too quickly, our short attention spans naturally start to seek out alternative stimulation (a phenomenon known as "cognitive backlog").
 This can sometimes happen after just 10 minutes of presentation, according to leading biologist John Medina.

 Many organizations have begun relying on microlearning to combat cognitive backlog.
 By delivering knowledge in “bite-sized” chunks that reps can easily consume and access as needed, companies can improve training content engagement and increase sales force learning retention.